Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 Currently, the DIGEST-MD5 method (used by default in Net::XMPP when authenticating against the latest ejabberd versions) causes failures to send notifications.
 Add `disable_sasl_mechanisms: "DIGEST-MD5"` to your `ejabberd.yml` config file to avoid this problem.
 See issue #2 on the tracker.

+Also, I've seen a report about gtalk.t failing on install for certain users when attempting to install Net::XMPP as a dependency.
+If this occurs, you'll likely have to manually run CPAN and tell it to ignore the failing tests:
+`cpan -i -f Net::XMPP`.
+After it installs you can then rerun make install and it should be OK. (the '-f' flag stands for 'force')

 TESTING NOTES
 -------------